ctb/2017-moore-ddd-annual-report/projects.md

   * [Categorizing 400,000 microbial WGS samples](http://ivory.idyll.org/blog/2017-sourmash-sra-microbial-wgs.html)

-* We initiated a collaboration with Blair Sullivan's group and Dominik Moritz Jeff Heer's lab at the DDD Barnraising at MDIBL to build tools combining contracted De Bruijn graphs, dominating sets, and MinHash-based search.
+* We initiated a collaboration with Blair Sullivan's group and Dominik Moritz from Jeff Heer's lab at the DDD Barnraising at MDIBL, to build tools combining contracted De Bruijn graphs, dominating sets, and MinHash-based search.
 We hope this will lead to some major advances in metagenome and RNAseq analysis in the coming year.